Weekly News We Care About Wrap Up – 6.18.07

 Here is perhaps my most controversial review ever.
 Not because of what I have to say about Sonic and the Secret Rings, but because of the context in which I say it.
 I was unable to finish Sonic, not because of time constraints (it was a rental), but because I gave up on an increasingly frustrating game and control scheme.
 I have much to talk about, but the question is whether it means anything at all.

 Secret Rings attempts to redo Sonic in 3d by limiting your movement capabilities in order to emulate, ironically, the 2d Sonics of yore.
 Sonic always moves forward (he can move backwards, but its only meant for backing up a few paces to retry something).
-All you have to do is jump and steer left and right. → Now you’re reading with power.
+All you have to do is jump and steer left and right.
+The game plays like the levels of Sonic Adventure 1, complete with blistering speed and “on rails” segments where Sonic just runs loops and hoops without your input.
+It is fast and visceral, emulating the feel of the 2d games in the complexity of 3d space. → But the future refused to change.

 Is Wii screwed?